gbv/cocoda-services/README.md

 2. Run `./scripts/import.sh jskos-server schemes`.

-Note: The file `scripts/jskos-server/schemes.ndjson` is generated automatically from `kos-registry`.
+Note: The file `scripts/jskos-server/schemes.ndjson` is generated automatically from the latest BARTOC dump.

 In the long term, concept schemes will be loaded from BARTOC directly.